TheStormKingG/WaiaSella2.0/INTELLIGENT_IDENTIFICATION_SYSTEM.md

 # 🧠 Intelligent Product Identification System

+> **Archived Note:** The intelligent identification pipeline has been retired.
+Product identification now depends on manual entry.
+Keep this document for historical or future reference only.

 ## 🎯 **Logical & Analytical Approach**

 This system mirrors how a human would identify a product: **See → Read → Search → Verify → Generate**